 Plus, when 78% of millennial customers won’t give you a second chance, your day-to-day interactions count more than ever.
 That’s why you need a solid knowledge management system.

-It’s the only way to reliably manage the resources available to your team and make sure that everyone can perform to the best of their ability.
+Knowledge management is the only way to reliably manage the resources available to your team.
+It also helps everyone to perform to the best of their ability.

 - What is knowledge management?

-- Why does knowledge management matter?
+- Is knowledge management important?

 - The history of knowledge management